cenidetiot/ngsi-js-library/doc/index.md

 # Welcome to NGSI Library JavaScript.

 ## Introduction

 The NGSI library for JavaScript is a software tool with the aim of transforming JSON entities to NGSI data models, which can be manipulated or operated by the FIWARE Orion Context Broker.
-The library can be use in the development of mobile applications with frameworks that use JavaScript as a language to develop of Android or IOS native applications, such as React Native o Native Script.
-This library can be also implemented in web applications through RESTFul web services, with the NodeJS execution environment.
+This library can be implemented in  applications through RESTFul web services or backend, with the NodeJS execution environment; and also this library can be used in the development of mobile applications with frameworks that use JavaScript as a language to develop of Android or IOS native applications, such as React Native o Native Script.

 The NGSI library is a client of the Orion Context Broker that implement functionalities for the analysis of the JSON objects to determine the match with a data model, and also, functionalities to transform JSON objects to a NGSI v2 entities.